White Texas Sheet Cake Recipe

 "Do you have to keep this cake in the fridge ?"

-"I can't click on the stars.
-I would rate this 5 stars.
-I have been making it for years, and it is wonderful!"
+"I have been making it for years, and it is wonderful!"

 "Very good cake.
 Very moist.I made this cake several times.
 First time as written.
 Second time with vanilla instead of almond extract, which my family prefers.
 Third time, I accidentally used just ONE STICK of butter in the cake, rather than ONE CUP; and it still turned out great--a bit lighter texture, but still plenty moist.
 Given the fat/calories in butter, I will continue using just half the butter.Frosting is quite sweet for me, but definitely still good."